origranot/ts-logger/README.md

 #### Optional parameters

 - timeStamps (Boolean): Whether to include timestamps in logs (default: true).
-- threshold (LOG_LEVEL): The log level threshold, logs with a lower level than the threshold will be ignored (default: 'DEBUG').
 - transports: Array of transports to process and log the data. (default: ConsoleTransport)

 ### Decorated functions example